-Both the second and third chapters of Psalms speak of enemies, but different types.
-While the second chapter derides nations who foolishly conspire against God and Israel, the third chapter records a much more personal challenge:
+The second and third chapters of Tehillim both speak of enemies and foes, but of a different type.
+The second chapter derides external challenges, nations that foolishly conspire against God and Israel.
+The third chapter, on the other hand, refers to a more personal adversary:

-Rabbi Shimon bar Yochai compared these two psalms, noting their different tone.
-In chapter two, David belittles the conspiracies of the nations: “Why do the nations convene, and the kingdoms utter absurdities? ...
-He Who dwells in heaven laughs; God mocks them” (Ps.
-2:1,4).
-The threat of his son’s rebellion, however, is a far more serious matter: “O God, my tormentors are so numerous!”
-(Ps.
-3:2).
+Rabbi Shimon bar Yochai contrasted these two psalms, noting their different tones.
+In chapter two, David belittles the conspiracies of the nations: “Why do the nations convene, and kingdoms plot vain matters? ...
+He Who dwells in heaven laughs; the Eternal mocks them” (Psalms 2:1-4).

 Rabbi Shimon taught: